shapeshed/shapeshed.com/content/posts/sass-is-a-beautiful-thing.md

-{
-  "title": "Sass is a beautiful thing",
-  "date": "2009-11-16T00:00:00+00:00",
++++
+date = "2009-11-16T00:00:00+00:00"
-  "description": "Sass, or Syntactically Awesome Stylesheets, is a great tool to make managing CSS files more intelligent and easier to maintain.", "tags": [
+description = "Sass, or Syntactically Awesome Stylesheets, is a great tool to make managing CSS files more intelligent and easier to maintain." tags = ["Rails", "Ruby", "CSS"] title = "Sass is a beautiful thing"

-    "Rails",
-    "Ruby",
-    "CSS"
-  ]
-}
++++

 ## Managing CSS Files